Support NEH, SD Humanities

 To quote Earl Lewis of Bloomberg.com, "Contemplate for a moment these programs' absence ...
 A world in which we fail to support those who examine what it means to be human through prose, poetry, narrative and analysis."

-As you know, the South Dakota Humanities Council provides literary events which boost local economies and our quality of life, and explore histories and culture.
+As you know, the South Dakota Humanities Council provides literary events which boost local economies and our quality of life and explore histories and culture.
+To keep these programs alive, we must advocate for the humanities.

 We Must Experience Cultural Events and Conversations